 Direct Route, Bypass City of Vancouver

 As you approach the Canada-U.S. border, take Exit 275 (about a mile before the border) off Interstate 5 onto Pacific Highway.
 The Pacific Highway Border crossing is also known as the truck crossing.
 Once across the border it's called 176th Street or Highway 15.
 Follow Highway 15 approximately eight miles north to Highway 1, the Trans Canada Highway.
 Take Highway 1 westbound.
 Make no turns.
-You'll zoom through the north-eastern municipalities of Greater Vancouver, motoring across the Port Mann Bridge over the mighty Fraser and eventually the Iron Workers Memorial (Second Narrows) Bridge crossing Burrard Inlet.
+You'll zoom through the north-eastern municipalities of Greater Vancouver, motoring across the Port Mann Bridge toll bridge over the mighty Fraser and eventually the Iron Workers Memorial (Second Narrows) Bridge crossing Burrard Inlet.
 Watch for the exit for Squamish and Whistler.
 Whistler Village is about 90 minutes from this point.